PlasmaPy/PlasmaPy/docs/formulary/physics/index.rst

-.. py:module:: plasmapy.formulary.physics
+.. py:module:: plasmapy.formulary

-.. _plasmapy.formulary.physics:
+.. _plasmapy.formulary:

 ******************************************************
-Plasma physics formulas (`plasmapy.formulary.physics`)
+Plasma physics formulas (`plasmapy.formulary`)
 ******************************************************

-.. currentmodule:: plasmapy.formulary.physics
+.. currentmodule:: plasmapy.formulary

-`plasmapy.formulary.physics` provides theoretical formulas for calculation of physical quantities helpful for plasma physics.
-The layout of the subpackage is still in flux, but for now we have settled on providing a single `plasmapy.formulary.physics` namespace for some of the most common functions.
+`plasmapy.formulary` provides theoretical formulas for calculation of physical quantities helpful for plasma physics.
+The layout of the subpackage is still in flux, but for now we have settled on providing a single `plasmapy.formulary` namespace for some of the most common functions.
 The actual functions are located in modules, subjectively grouped by topic, with sub-namespaces for larger sub-packages.